ConsolidatedSky/NEFARAM/README.md

 	- Windows 10/11 may automatically quarantine a key file which is needed for Mod Organizer.
 You can fix this by [adding an exclusion for Mod Organizer in windows defender](https://www.thewindowsclub.com/exclude-a-folder-from-windows-security-scan).

 # Final Steps
-1. Open ModOrganizer.exe in the main folder of the modlist, expand the red separator on the left pane called 'SAVEGAME'
+1. Open ModOrganizer.exe in the main folder of the modlist THE FOLLOWING 1.* STEPS ARE ONLY IF YOU ARE INSTALLING A NEFARAM VERSION BELOW 0.2.2  :
-2. Right Click on NEFARAM Save > Open in explorer
-3. Copy 'saves 'to (modlist location)\profiles\NEFARAM
+1.1. expand the red separator on the left pane called 'SAVEGAME' 1.2.
+Right Click on NEFARAM Save > Open in explorer 1.3.
+Copy 'saves 'to (modlist location)\profiles\NEFARAM
-4. Click on 'Play NEFARAM' on the top right when you're ready !
+2. Click on 'Play NEFARAM' on the top right when you're ready !
-5. And finally load the savegame called 'NEFARAM_(Version)'.
+3. And finally load the savegame called 'NEFARAM_(Version)'.
 Press Enter when you're in the game, after that instructions will be on screen.
 The mod uses [Skyrim Unbound](https://www.nexusmods.com/skyrimspecialedition/mods/27962?tab=description).
 I recommend you read the decription.

 ## Final notes and tips (VERY IMPORTANT READ ALL) :